stevegt/grid-cli/v2/doc/340-magic.md

 This design is akin to the UNIX/Linux magic number system, defined by `file` and `/etc/magic`, which identifies file types based on their initial bytes.

+Byte sequences might overlap ambiguously.
+For example, similar initial bytes could represent different message types.
+Ambiguous sequence patterns are resolved by the first match.
+The ordering of first match is node-specific; the local node's own configuration determines the order of tries.

+Complexity in managing a large set of sequence patterns is mitigated by using the decentralized cache to store and retrieve patterns efficiently.
+Cache keys are nested and are each one byte in size.
+Each byte is "owned" (registered) by one or more modules (handlers).
+As a message is processed, each successive byte of the message is looked up as the next, nested, key.
+This process proceeds until a lookup fails; on failure, the entire message is routed to the module that owns the most recent byte key that succeeded.
+In the case of multiple modules owning the same key, the local node SHALL choose: it MAY route to the first module in the list, or it MAY route to all, or some other heuristic.
+XXX revisit this

+Handling after sequence matching would include any handler's own validation and error detection.
+On failure of a handler, the message SHOULD be routed to the next handler in the list.
+On failure of all handlers, the message MAY be dropped, and the router (dispatcher) SHOULD generate a new message to register the apparent spam (broken promise?).
+XXX revisit this

 ### Pros of Sequence Matching for Message Handling

 1. **Simplicity and Speed**: